-I have been to this festival many times and I keep going back and it keeps getting better.
+I have been to this festival many times before and I keep going back.
+Each year becomes an improved version of the previous year.
 This is by far my favourite arts festival in South Africa.
-I love it because like it’s name, it gives you nothing but arts.
+I love it because it has managed to live up to it’s name and intended purpose.
+It gives you nothing but a great showcase of the arts.
 The artist calibre keeps improving every year and it has seen a lot of new artists being placed on the map.
 It is really a good platform to unearth raw talent.
 Therefore it guarantees you a good time, authenticity and value for your money.

 Get Tickets well in advance